-An alternative (back-up) imputation method will be used, if the number of patients who prematurely discontinue the IMP before the endpoint visit but have the measurement for the endpoint is <5 patients, ie, not sufficient retrieved dropouts to support the imputation method described above.
-This criterion will be assessed for each primary and continuous secondary efficacy endpoint separately.
+An alternative (back-up) imputation method will be used if the number of patients who prematurely discontinue the IMP before the Week 26 (or Week 12 for SBP) visit but have the measurement for the endpoint is < 5 in any treatment groups (ie, an insufficient number of retrieved dropouts to support the imputation method described above).
+This criterion will be assessed for each primary or continuous secondary efficacy endpoint.